-• Reactors (approximately 45 MVAR1) for the Generation Provider's wind generating plant to maintain a power factor within the range of 0.95 leading to 0.95 lagging near minimum generation levels, measured at the POI.
-This would be needed whenever the Generation Provider's facilities are off-line or generating at very low levels while the facility is connected to the POI.
+• Reactors (approximately 45 MVAR1) for the Generation Provider's wind generating plant that are needed whenever the Generation Provider's facilities are off-line or generating at very low levels while the facility is connected to the POI.

-The 300 MW generation output from the existing CCWE1 facility, the 50 MW generation output from the proposed GI-2007-5 project, and the 200 MW generation output from the proposed GI-2007-6 project could be delivered to the PSCo load-serving area with the following network upgrades and dispatch requirement:
+The 300 MW generation output from the existing CCWE1 facility, the 50 MW generation output from the proposed GI-2007-5 project, and the 200 MW generation output from the proposed GI-2007-6 project could be delivered to the Transmission Provider's load-serving area with the following network upgrades and dispatch requirement:

 - Loop the Ft.
-St. Vrain-Green Valley 230 kV line (Circuit #5327) into the Keenesburg Substation and install five 230 kV circuit breakers to convert the existing ring bus to a breaker-and-a-half bus configuration and terminate the new lines. - Dispatch generation at Ft.
+St. Vrain-Green Valley 230 kV line (Circuit #5327) into the Keenesburg Substation and install five 230 kV circuit breakers to convert the existing ring bus to a breaker-and-a-half bus configuration. - Dispatch generation at Ft.
 St. Vrain within acceptable operating limits.

-The study determined that these network upgrades could be completed within sixty-three weeks from the date of Authorization to Proceed with Engineering, as outlined in the Engineering and Procurement (E&P) Agreement executed 3/18/2010.
-Any delays in obtaining customer security for materials procurement under the E&P or delays in the execution of the LGIA that would impact the start of construction will increase the required duration.
+The study determined that these network upgrades could be completed within sixtythree weeks from the date of Authorization to Proceed with Engineering, as outlined in the Engineering and Procurement (E&P) Agreement executed March 18, 2010.
+Any delays in obtaining customer security for materials procurement under the E&P, permitting impacts due to Generation Provider capacitor facilities adjacent to the Keenesburg Substation, or delays in the execution of the LGIA that would impact the start of construction will increase the required duration.
 The duration increase will be based on the ability to schedule outages and construction resources and may not be a day for day increase.
 The construction schedule is outlined in Part B of the Appendix.

 The Generation Provider proposed an in-service date of June 2011.
-PSCo will require the testing of the full 550 MW facility (CCWE1 and the Cedar Creek Wind Energy Expansion Project).
+The Transmission Provider will require the testing of the full 550 MW facility (CCWE1 and the Cedar Creek Wind Energy Expansion Project).